yahoo/tunitas-packaging/README.md

 # Tunitas Denniston (Creek)

-- Privacy-Preserving Measuremnet (PPM) with POSIX Threads
+- Privacy-Preserving Measurement (PPM), a demonstrator with concurrency by POSIX Threads
 - a test rig

-This implementation uses the core data structures, algorithms & protocol machinery of the [Tunitas Keyston](https://github.com/yahoo/tunitas-keyston) to implement the protcol, functions and distributed operations of PPM, VDAF, HPKE.
+This implementation uses the core data structures, algorithms & protocol machinery of the [Tunitas Keyston](https://git.tunitas.technology/repos/components/keyston/)([Yahoo](https://github.com/yahoo/tunitas-keyston)) to implement the protcol, functions and distributed operations of PPM, VDAF, HPKE.

+# Scope
+- Runtime simulation & test of the protocol

 # Authorities (at least)